All Episodes

 I have a dream.

-Could you hear all that amidst all the applause and so you hear what he was saying?
+Could you hear all that amidst all the applause?

-Uh he had been accused there of just a bunch of meaningless words, and so he came back with some words of his own.
+He'd been accused there of just a bunch of meaningless words, and so he came back with some words of his own.

 We hold these truths to be self-evident.

-All men created weak equal yeah, just words.
+All men created equal, yeah, just words.

-Here is Obama Saturday night in Milwaukee, the Democrat Party Wisconsin Founders Day, Gala, a portion of his remarks.
+Here is Obama Saturday night in Milwaukee, the Democrat Party Wisconsin Founders Day gala, a portion of his remarks.

 Don't tell me words don't matter.